luckyshot/radarlite/README.md

 **Note on sounds:** Audio alerts are generated programmatically via `SoundManager.kt` using `AudioTrack`.
 No audio files are bundled.
 Warning alerts play 3 short 880 Hz beeps and then say one short phrase (`Speed limit 50`, `Red light`, or `Average speed zone 50`).
 Urgent alerts play a single 1 second, 1200 Hz beep.

+**Note on walking:** Camera alerts are suppressed below 15 km/h so walking-speed passive location fixes do not trigger warnings.
+The app can still show location status and nearby cameras while moving slowly.

 **Note on database:** The app gracefully handles a missing bundled database by creating an empty schema.
 Tap "Check for update" on first run to download the full camera database.
 Manual checks contact the release metadata each time, then download the database only when a newer version exists.
 If monitoring is running, it reloads the database after a successful update.
 On launch, RadarLite prompts for an update when the database has not been checked for 7 days or more; choosing Skip suppresses the prompt for 24 hours.

 To bundle an initial database, run the pipeline locally once and copy the resulting `cameras.db` (not the .gz) into `app/src/main/assets/cameras.db`.